moj-analytical-services/etl-pipeline-example/README.md

 The image above lays out the processing structure.
 We are going to go through an overview of why we try to adhere to this structure and will try to use the problem set above to explain how we are going to apply this structure to the problem set.

 The first thing to note is our tech stack.
 We use S3 for data storage, our transformation logic to move data from A to B is not restricted to but normally carried out in Python or Spark (SQL).
 These scripts are versioned on GitHub and ran as Dockerised containers on our Kubernetes Cluster.
-The orestration of these tasks to run our full pipeline is managed by Airflow.
+The orchestration of these tasks to run our full pipeline is managed by Airflow.

 ### Landing Area